 Please upload any work or photos onto Tapestry or send to our class email address: firstname.lastname@example.org

 Please keep encouraging your child to write their first name by tracing the different letters in their name on a piece of paper.
 Some children are now copying the different letters from their name underneath using recognisable letters.
 This is amazing and everyone is showing so much progress with their learning.
 Here are some examples of the children’s work.
+The children are beginning to hear, say and write down different initial sounds and use the alphabet mat to write down different letters.

 We use these website to help the children to write down the different graphemes that we are learning.
 Please try and encourage your child to write down the different graphemes we have learnt so far.